hawkinsw/CS5138/Assignment1/Assignment1.md

 2. In `vapid.zip` you may include a file named `build.sh` that Gradescope will execute (in a Linux-based container with root privileges and internet access) before grading your submission.
 If you build `vapid` using a compiled language, you may want to include steps for compilation in this file.
 If you build `vapid` in an interpreted language and rely on 3rd-party dependencies, you may want to include steps for downloading those dependencies in this file.
 3. Either as a result of executing your `build.sh` _or_ simply because you included such a program in your `vapid.zip` file, there must be an executable file named `vapid`.
 Again, Gradescope is picky -- capitalization and spelling matter.

+If you are submitting a binary-only solution and not relying on the `build.sh` mechanism to compile your code on Gradescope, please include your source code in a directory in `vapid.zip` named `source/`.

 All submissions will be done through Gradescope but you must access Gradescope through Canvas.
 Find `Assignments` on the left-hand side of the site's Canvas page, then find `Assignment 1: vapid` and, finally, click `Load Assignment 1: vapid in a new window` and you will be directed to Gradescope where you can make your submission.

 ### Assessment